 Phylogeny of Tracheophyta. - Current knowledge of tracheophyte phylogeny is summarized in Fig. 1.
-This representation is based on both molecular and morphological analyses, and both extant and fossil plants (references are cited in the Nomenclatural treatment).
+This representation is based on both molecular and morphological analyses and both extant and fossil plants (references are cited in the Nomenclatural Treatment).
 The summary phylogeny incorporates our judgments about strength of support (i.e., some topological resolutions that can be found in the literature are shown as unresolved here) and is quite similar to summary trees presented by Doyle (1998), Judd & al. (2002), Friedman & al. (2004), Pryer & al. (2004a), Soltis & al. (2004, 2005), and Donoghue (2004, 2005).
 This paper is not a review of vascular-plant phylogeny (for which, see Bateman & al. [1998] and the references cited above).
 Rather, we start with a consensus phylogeny and focus on naming selected clades.
 Most of the clades that we have elected to name in this paper have strong molecular support, and many of them also have morphological synapomorphies.

 Deciding which clades to name is bound to be somewhat subjective.
-We focus here, and in the Electronic supplement, on clades that have some combination of the following features: strong support, ideally from more than one dataset; an origin deep in the phylogeny of the vascular plants or of one of its two most species-rich subgroups (ferns and angiosperms); large size; frequent inclusion in introductory textbooks; and frequent designation with either an informal or a scientific name in papers, indicating a need to communicate about it.
-With one exception (Caryophyllales; see Electronic supplement), we have not included angiosperm clades that are currently ranked at or below the ordinal level (see APG II, 2003).
-Rather, we focus within Angiospermae on large and well-supported clades that are often discussed using informal names.
+We focus here on clades that have some combination of the following features: strong support, ideally from more than one dataset; an origin deep in the phylogeny of the vascular plants or of one of its two most species-rich subgroups (ferns and angiosperms); large size; frequent inclusion in introductory textbooks; and frequent designation with either an informal or a scientific name in papers, indicating a need to communicate about it.
+With one exception, angiosperm clades that are currently ranked at or below the ordinal level (see APG II, 2003), even if very large and important, are not covered here because of length considerations.
+Rather, we focus within Angiospermae on large and well-supported clades that are often discussed using informal names (e.g., "core eudicots").

-Fundamentals of the PhyloCode. - Clades are named here using phylogenetic nomenclature (de Queiroz & Gauthier, 1994), following the draft PhyloCode (Cantino & de Queiroz, 2006).
+Fundamentals of the PhyloCode. - Clades are named here using phylogenetic nomenclature (de Queiroz & Gauthier, 1994).
+We have followed the draft PhyloCode (Cantino & de Queiroz, 2006) in all respects, including the use of a preexisting name if one exists, with one exception (our proposal of the new name Lignophyta rather than adopting the little-used preexisting name Lignophyta tia).
 Taxon names are given phylogenetic definitions (de Queiroz & Gauthier, 1990, 1992), which identify a particular clade by reference to a node, branch, or apomorphy.
-Species, specimens, and apomorphies cited in phylogenetic definitions are called specifiers because they specify the clade to which the name applies.
-Internal and external specifiers are members and non-members, respectively, of the clade that is being named.
-What follows is an abbreviated summary of our methods, much (but not all) of which was dictated by the PhyloCode.
-For further details, see the Electronic supplement.
+Such definitions can only be applied in the context of a hypothesized phylogeny, but it need not be the same hypothesis that provided the context for the definition.